arananet/PISTORMADAPTERFORPI/README.md

 # PISTORMADAPTERFORPI
-This little adapter allows to move the raspberry instead of moving the entire 68000 socket.. why not? :)
+This little adapter allows to move the raspberry instead of moving the entire 68000 socket..what's knows as "relocator" why not? :)

 # Images